kalaspuff/tomodachi/README.md

 }
 ```

-### Interactions with Python\'s built-in `logging` module
+### Interactions with Python's built-in `logging` module

 Note that the log entries are propagated to the standard library logger
-(as long as it wasn\'t filtered), in order to allow third party handler
+(as long as it wasn't filtered), in order to allow third party handler
 hooks to pick up records or act on them.
 This will make sure that
-integrations such a Sentry\'s exception tracing will work out of the
+integrations such a Sentry's exception tracing will work out of the
 box.

 Similarly the `tomodachi` logger will also by default receive records
 from the standard library logger as adds a `logging.root` handler, so
 that the `tomodachi` logger can be used as a drop-in replacement for the
 standard library logger.
 Because of this third party modules using
-Python\'s default `logging` module will use the same formatter as
+Python's default `logging` module will use the same formatter as
 `tomodachi`.
 Note that if `logging.basicConfig()` is called before the
 `tomodachi` logger is initialized, `tomodachi` may not be able to add
 its `logging.root` handler.

 Note that when using the standard library logger directly the contextual
-logger won\'t be selected by default.
+logger won't be selected by default.

 ```python
 import logging